Robust Spatial Confounding Adjustment via Basis Voting

-Things get more complicated if the exposure is only a function of space with no non-spatial component.
-Such examples are common in many environmental studies, e.g., studying the effect of distance to fracking mines on health \citep{casey2016unconventional,currie2017hydraulic} or of distances to roadways on air-quality \citep{karner2010near}. \cite{brugge2013highway} explicitly raises concerns about the inability to adjust for co-smooth spatial confounders.
-Estimators like GLS and spatial+ whose consistency is guaranteed in the presence of noise in the exposure, may no longer work in this smooth-exposure setting.
-In fact, it has been proven that when exposures are too smooth relative to the confounder, the exposure effect cannot be identified even in a linear regression setting \citep{bolin2024spatial,datta2025consistent}.

-In the setting of smooth exposures, most methods rely on the assumption that confounders vary mainly at broad spatial scales, while exposures may display more localized, high-frequency spatial patterns.
-Extensive experiments \cite{paciorek2010importance} and \cite{khan2023re} have shown that such a situation is favorable for recovery of the exposure effect as the exposure becomes unconfounded at higher frequencies.
-This, along with the assumption of a linear relationship between the outcome and the exposure, common in spatial setup, solves the problem of spatial confounding.
-Methods that build on this idea include both parametric and semi-parametric approaches, such as those proposed in \cite{thaden2018structural}, \cite{keller2020selecting}, \cite{dupont2022spatial+}, and \cite{guan2023spectral}.
+The story is more complicated in settings where the exposure of interest is a smooth function of spatial location, with no non-spatial component.
+Estimators like GLS and spatial+, the consistency of which is guaranteed in the presence of noise in the exposure, may no longer work in this smooth-exposure setting.
+When exposures are \textit{too} smooth relative to the confounder, the exposure effect cannot be identified \citep{bolin2025spatial,datta2025consistent}, but many methods make progress via the assumption that unmeasured confounders vary mainly at broad spatial scales, while exposures display more localized, high-frequency spatial patterns \citep{thaden2018structural,keller2020selecting,dupont2022spatial+,dupont2023demystifying,guan2023spectral}.
+In this case the exposure is unconfounded at higher frequencies and, along with the assumption of a linear relationship between the outcome and the exposure, common in spatial regression, this solves the problem of spatial confounding.